maxim-saplin/llm_chess/README.md

 - `white_player_type`: Determines the type of player controlling the white pieces.
 Options include `RANDOM_PLAYER`, `LLM_WHITE`, `LLM_BLACK`, `CHESS_ENGINE_SUNFISH`, and `CHESS_ENGINE_STOCKFISH`.
 - `black_player_type`: Determines the type of player controlling the black pieces.
 Options include `RANDOM_PLAYER`, `LLM_WHITE`, `LLM_BLACK`, `CHESS_ENGINE_SUNFISH`, and `CHESS_ENGINE_STOCKFISH`.
-- `enable_reflection`:  whether to offer the LLM time to think and evaluate moves by giving an extra "relfect" action
+- `enable_reflection`:  whether to offer the LLM time to think and evaluate moves by giving an extra "reflect" action
 - `use_fen_board`: A boolean indicating whether to use the FEN format for board representation.
-Default is `False`.
+The default is `False`.
 - `max_game_moves`: An integer specifying the maximum number of moves allowed in a game before it is automatically terminated.
-Default is 200.
+The default is 200.
-- Constrains for a single move (LLM dialogs if LLM agent is used)
+- Constraints for a single move (LLM dialogs if LLM agent is used)
     - `max_llm_turns`: An integer indicating the maximum number of conversation turns (pairs of user/assistant messages) an LLM can take while deciding and making a move.
-Default is 10.
+The default is 10.
     - `max_failed_attempts`: An integer that sets the number of incorrect replies or actions a player agent can make before the game is halted and the player is declared the loser.
-E.g. if a model returns action name not in the requested format OR asks to make a move that is not possible an internal counter will grow, the model will be asked to self-correct.
-If the `max_failed_attempts` is reached the game is interrupted, WIN is given to the opposite player.
-Default value is 3.
+E.g. if a model returns an action name not in the requested format OR asks to make a move that is not possible an internal counter will grow, and the model will be asked to self-correct.
+If the `max_failed_attempts` is reached the game is interrupted, and WIN is given to the opposite player.
+The default value is 3.
 - `throttle_delay_moves`: A delay in seconds between moves to prevent throttling by LLM providers due to frequent API requests.
-Default is 1 second.
+The default is 1 second.

-These settings are used to configure the game environment and control the flow of the chess match between the agents.
+These settings configure the game environment and control the flow of the chess match between the agents.

 ### Multiple Games